RegioneER/rer.newsletter/README.rst

 Dependencies
 ============

-This product has been tested on Plone 5.1
+This product has been tested on Plone 6 with volto integration.

 =======
 Credits